huypn12/ansible-playbook-silverblue/README.md

 ```
     YAST_LUKS2_AVAILABE=1
 ```
-As LUKS2 support on GRUB is at its early phase (), to encrypt `/boot` with LUKS2 is not a reliable option.
+As LUKS2 support on GRUB is [at its early phase](https://wiki.archlinux.org/title/GRUB#LUKS2), to encrypt `/boot` with LUKS2 is not a reliable option.
 To ease my paranoid brain, I use the following setup
 ```
     /dev/xx1    /boot/efi   512MiB  FAT     unencrypted